BitcoinDesign/Guide/guide/how-it-works/liquidity.md

 ### What is the reserve amount?

 The channel reserve amount is dynamic and unique to each channel participant.
 As defined in [BOLT 2](https://github.com/lightning/bolts/blob/master/02-peer-protocol.md), the channel reserve amount dynamically trends towards 1% of the users local channel capacity.
-The channel reserve can not be lower than the current 354 sats minimum.
+The channel reserve can not be lower than the current 354 sats minimum ([dust limit](https://github.com/lightning/bolts/blob/master/03-transactions.md#dust-limits)).

 So if a user has 100,000 sats of local capacity, their channel reserve will be 1000 sats (1% of 100,000).
 This means the user can only spend 99,000 sats of the local capacity.
 The channel counter party also has their own channel reserve which aims for a 1% reserve.
 This means the total channels capacity will have around 2% put aside and undependable as a reserve.